natemac/Vpin-Packager/README.md

 > **🌐 Try it now: [https://natemac.github.io/Vpin-Packager/](https://natemac.github.io/Vpin-Packager/)**

-A powerful web-based tool for organizing and packaging Virtual Pinball table files with their associated assets.
-This application helps Virtual Pinball enthusiasts create properly structured file packages for easy distribution and installation across different platforms.
+A web-based tool for organizing and packaging Virtual Pinball table files with their associated assets.
+This application helps users rename and organize files into a ZIP package to extrat and placed in the propper folder stucture.

 ## 🎯 What It Does

-The Virtual Pinball File Organizer streamlines the process of packaging table files with all their related assets (ROMs, backglasses, media files, etc.) into organized ZIP packages.
-Whether you're sharing tables with friends or preparing files for different Virtual Pinball platforms, this tool ensures everything is properly organized and ready to use.
+This tool can rename and restructure files so they are in the correct location for easy deployment.
+All files are kept locally and not uploaded to any server or site.

 ## ✨ Key Features